Bek-dev-135/Automation-testing/README.md

 # Automation-testing
-I will be uploading all the lessons duting my leaning on Automation/testing
+I will be uploading all the lessons during my learning on Automation/testing